liferay/liferay-docs/devGuide/en/chapters/05-remote-services.markdown

 ---

 OK, now let's see how you can create a plugin with some remote services.
 Keep in mind that Liferay developers use the very same mechanism so that Liferay Portal's services come enabled out-of-the-box.

 #### Registering Plugin JSON Web Services [](id=registering-plugin-json-web-services-liferay-portal-6-2-dev-guide-05-en)

-Lets say you have a portlet named `SupraSurf` that has some services.
+Let's say you have a portlet named `SupraSurf` that has some services.
 And you decide to expose them as remote services.
 After enabling the `remote-service` attribute on its `SurfBoard` entity, you rebuild the services.
 Service Builder regenerates the `SurfBoardService` interface, adding the `@JSONWebService`